Creating residential communities that facilitate engaged learning for all students.

 Graduate student communities provide a home where students can find supportive environments that lead to academic success, while concurrently helping these students find a connection to the larger campus community.

 A common theme throughout all Drexel residential communities is a commitment to connecting community development with Civic and Academic Engagement.
-In order to create an atmosphere of service and introduce residential students into their Philadelphia home beyond Drexel, RLO and the Lindy Center for Civic Engagement partnered to establish nine community sites that were linked directly to each of the residential communities.
-The partnership connected residence hall staff and students to a specific Drexel Community Scholar at the Lindy Center in order to increase participation of volunteer opportunities at local West Philadelphia sites.
-The partnership resulted in successfully connecting Drexel residential students with community sites such as the Mantua Community Center, the Lombard Soup Kitchen, and Philabundance.
+In order to create an atmosphere of service and introduce residential students into their Philadelphia home beyond Drexel, RLO partners with the Lindy Center for Civic Engagement.
+The partnership connects residence hall staff and students to Drexel Community Scholars at the Lindy Center in order to increase participation of volunteer opportunities at local West Philadelphia sites.
+The partnership results in successfully connecting Drexel residential students with community sites such as the Mantua Community Center, the Lombard Soup Kitchen, and Philabundance.

 Each residence hall is managed by a Resident Director, who is a master’s-level professional with experience in creating residential communities and counseling students.
 Resident Assistants (RAs) are undergraduate and graduate students who act as mentors and community builders for the residents they serve.
 Each residence hall front desk is staffed by a Residential Desk Coordinator, providing safety and support.